Deacon Spotlight: Maggie Kuhn

 What key personal and/or career experiences led you to where you are today?

 I’ve noticed that my most pivotal life decisions are always informed by my relationships and potential opportunities for growth.
-Looking back, I can pinpoint specific moments when I chose to go with what “felt right,” which, when I really break that down, means the decision I made aligned with my two biggest values: connection and curiosity.
+Looking back, I can pinpoint specific moments when I chose to go with what “felt right,” which, when I really break that down, means the decision I made aligned with my two biggest values: connection with others and curiosity.

 Like many alumni after graduation, I needed some direction, so I started signing up for APCDC programs.
-Not only did I benefit from the reflective guidance of the Young Alumni Mentoring Group and energizing career workshops, but I also cultivated a close relationship with the team.
+Not only did I benefit from the reflective guidance of the Young Alumni Mentoring Group and helpful career workshops, but I also cultivated a close relationship with the team.
 When a role opened to work for the APCDC, I jumped on it, which ultimately led to my working at Wake!

 As an alum and staff member, I really leaned in and soaked up as much as I could.
 After almost two years of working at Wake and getting my feet underneath me as an “adult,” I felt ready for something new, so I set a goal to move to a new city.

-After about six months of intense job searching and countless coffee chats, I finally landed my role at Columbia and headed up to New York in the ceremonial U-Haul.
-Underpinning a general aptitude for hard work and dedication to a goal, I credit this growth to leading with curiosity and cultivating a strong network.
+Now, I am super excited to be beginning my new role at Braven!
+Underpinning a general aptitude for hard work and dedication to a goal, I credit my growth to leading with curiosity and cultivating a strong network.
 I would not be where I am without the drive to learn and build relationships.

 What is the most challenging aspect of your job?
 How do you navigate that challenge?